craftingcity/The-Known-World/World Notes/Planes/Prime Material - Alaturmen/Nations/The Nations of Alaturmen.md

 ## Interesting things about Prosper
 - Some [[Nobles of Prosper]] are goblins, leading credit to the Kingdom's claim to be a legal [[Northeastern Hobgoblin Territories#Clans|Blood Clan]].
+- Our King, [[Arthur Simonson|Artie]], is unaging!
+He plans to rule for a long time.

 ## Characters from Prosper